 - A. The AHTF shall be administered by the office of affordable housing (OAH).
-The administrative procedures for the AHTF shall be prepared by the OAH, shall be consistent with the rules of the New Mexico Mortgage Finance Authority upon amendment of the rules in conformity with the Act as amended in 2007 and shall be approved by the governing body. - B. All funds shall be allocated under a request for proposal that is conducted at least annually and concurrently with the process used for the community development block grant programs and is consistent with the provisions of this section and administrative guidelines.
+The administrative procedures for the AHTF shall be prepared by the OAH, shall be consistent with the rules of the New Mexico Mortgage Finance Authority upon amendment of the rules in conformity with the Act as amended in 2007 and shall be approved by the governing body. - B. All funds shall be allocated under a request for proposal that is conducted at least annually and concurrently with the process used for the community development block grant programs, unless an emerging need requires an alternate funding cycle as approved by the city of Santa Fe community development commission and subject to the availability of funds.
+In all cases, the request for proposal process will be consistent with the provisions of this section and administrative guidelines.
 Loans and grants shall be disbursed according to standard city procurement practices. - C. Applications for funding shall be reviewed according to evaluation criteria contained within the administrative procedures.
-(Ord. #2007-23, §12)

-26-3.10 Community Development Commission.
+26-3.10 Community development commission.

 The community development commission will provide funding recommendations to the governing body concerning all loans and grants to be allocated under this section.
-(Ord. #2007-23, §13)